DylanRhymaun/personal-website/writing/fun/albumsof2025.md

   <div class="album-review">
     <h3>Review</h3>
     <p>Little Simz has set the bar incredibly high for herself, yet she consistently is able to meet expectations.
-This is one of those times where I rank it low despite the high rating consciously on the basis that &lt;em&gt;Lotus&lt;/em&gt; is not her favorite work of mine, as &lt;em&gt;SIMBI&lt;/em&gt; is hard to top.
+This is one of those times where I rank it low despite the high rating consciously on the basis that *Lotus* is not her favorite work of mine, as *SIMBI* is hard to top.
 If this is your first time listening to her, however, lock in for one of the most underrated artists in hip hop. &quot;Free&quot; is an all timer. </p>
   </div>

   <a href="https://www.youtube.com/watch?v=goChcI7lH0o&amp;list=RDgoChcI7lH0o&amp;start_radio=1" class="listen-link" target="_blank">Listen</a>